davidescobar17/youtube-subtitle-searcher-gui/README.md

 ### Installing

-Download [youtube-dl](https://github.com/ytdl-org/youtube-dl) and place it in the directory with ytsubsearcher.exe.
+Download [youtube-dl](https://github.com/ytdl-org/youtube-dl) and place it in the directory with youtube-subtitle-searcher.exe.